arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 * When a file contains the string `Ursus`, the line containing that string is printed out!
 This is how the `grep` function works, it prints out the lines it finds that contain the given string.
 If you wanted to avoid printing those lines out, use the flag `-q` after `grep` to "quiet" that output.

-* Even though the "real bears" have "bear" in their file name, the don't show up in `fake_bears`.
+* Even though the "real bears" have "bear" in their file name, they don't show up in `fake_bears`.
 This is because once the first `if` statement came back as true, nothing else was checked by the computer.

-### Reference table of Bash statements
+### Reference Table of Bash Statements

 A lot of the statements we have used in this module use Bash's `test` utility.
 You can see all of the possible ways to use `test` by running the command `man test` to see it's documentation.
 Here are a few useful statements you can try out: